tzero86/tzero86-bits/content/posts/nerdHerd_writeup.md

 ## Getting the bonus flag

 The hint for the last flag is `brings back so many memories`...
-Let's see if we can find that last flag by using `grep` command along with find.
+Let's see if we can find that last flag by using `grep` command along with `find`.
 We'll try to look into files containing `THM` since that's probably another flag in the format of `THM{weird_random_values}`:

 > You can check [this](https://stackoverflow.com/questions/16956810/how-do-i-find-all-files-containing-specific-text-on-linux) post to read about how to use find & grep for this.
 Beware this will take some time since we'll be searching the whole machine.
 We should probably try to narrow down the search.